sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 </details>

-## Workshop part 2 - find command injections in kohya_ss
+## Workshop part II - find command injections in kohya_ss

 In the second part of the workshop, we are going to switch the codebase we are querying on to the `kohya_ss` one and find the data flows from sources to sinks in `kohya_ss`, which lead to command injections: [CVE-2024-32022, CVE-2024-32026, CVE-2024-32025, CVE-2024-32027](https://securitylab.github.com/advisories/GHSL-2024-019_GHSL-2024-024_kohya_ss/)